 Warm clothes including hat, scarf, sailing gloves and thermal underwear.
 It is better several thin layers rather than two thick layers.
 If you are just starting out sailing there is no need to spend huge amounts of money on expensive clothing.
 Even a cheap set of thermal long johns and vest will keep you warm and don't foget we supply you with wet weather gear.
 For those considering doing a lot of sailing it would be worth thinking about purchasing a dedicated breathable layer system.
 This normally consists of a thermal base layer, a mid layer fleece with breathable wet weather gear as an outer layer.
 Some examples of manufacturers who supply this type of clothing are Gill www.gillmarine.com and Musto www.musto.com.
-Don't forget a sleeping bag, sunglasses, sun cream, your wash kit and a towel.
+Don't forget a sleeping bag, pillow, sunglasses, sun cream, your wash kit and a towel.
 Soft holdalls only please.
 You will also need a small amount of spending money for trips ashore.

 If you are coming on a Cross Channel trip or Distance Cruise please don't forget your passport.
 We also recommend you bring an EH1C (formerly E111) available form your local Post Office or online at www.dh.gov.uk Passports are not required on any other courses.